splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Narrow the hypothesis
 ========================================================================================================================

 1. Next, Aisha wants to group the logs by version to see if the group of logs that contain the test API token are on multiple versions.
-She changes the :strong:`Group by`` field from :strong:`severity` to :strong:`version`.
+She changes the :strong:`Group by` field to :strong:`version`.

-    Now Aisha can see that all logs that contain the test API token are on version v350.1.
+    Now Aisha can see that all logs that contain the test API token are on version v350.10.

     .. image:: /_images/logs/group-by-version.png
         :width: 100%